gulamsuhail00/M1_App_FinancialCalculator/1_Requirements/README.md

 1. More financial calculations can be implemented further.
 2. GUI can be used to enhance the visual look of the calculator.

+## Threats
+1. Advanced featured calculators are already in the market.

 # High Level Requirements
 | ID   |      Description     |  Status |
 |----------|:-------------:|------:|